-Your therapist may guide you through:
+Your therapist will help and guide you through:

 We offer CBT therapy in Tucson at our central office and also provide virtual CBT sessions across the state of Arizona.
 Whether you prefer to meet face-to-face or online, we make it easy to access the care you deserve.